RelevanceAI/redis-hackathon-template/README.md

 relevance deploy
 ```

+## Searching Redis index

+We have a "step" for vector searching Redis!
+See [the documentation](https://documentation.relevanceai.com/reference/transformation-steps#vector-search-redis).

 ## Example chain

 See the example PDF Q&A chain in the `chains` folder.
 It features in-flight vector search to intelligently populate LLM context.